Pinto Basin Road Under Construction; Expect travel delays up to 30-minutes

 By the mid-19th century, Mormon immigrants had made their way across the Colorado River.
 Legend has it that these pioneers named the tree after the biblical figure, Joshua, seeing the limbs of the tree as outstretched in supplication, guiding the travelers westward.
 Concurrent with Mormon settlers, ranchers and miners arrived in the high desert with high hopes of raising cattle and digging for gold.
 These homesteaders used the Joshua tree’s limbs and trunks for fencing and corrals.
 Miners found a source of fuel for the steam engines used in processing ore.

 Today we enjoy this yucca for its grotesque appearance, a surprising sight in the landscape of biological interest.
 The Joshua tree’s life cycle begins with the rare germination of a seed, its survival dependent upon well-timed rains.
 Look for sprouts growing up from within the protective branches of a shrub.
-Young sprouts may grow several inches in the first five years, then slow down, averaging one-half inch per year thereafter.
-The tallest Joshua tree in the park looms a whopping forty feet high, a grand presence in the Queen Valley forest; it is estimated to be about 300 years old!
+Young sprouts may grow quickly in the first five years, then slow down considerably thereafter.
+The tallest Joshua tree in the park looms a whopping forty feet high, a grand presence in the Queen Valley forest; it is estimated to be over 100 years old!
 These “trees” do not have growth rings like you would find in an oak or pine.
 This makes aging difficult, but you can divide the height of a Joshua tree by the average annual growth of one-half inch to get a rough estimate.

 Spring rains may bring clusters of white-green flowers on long stalks at branch tips.
 Like all desert blooms, Joshua trees depend on just the perfect conditions: well-timed rains, and for the Joshua tree, a crisp winter freeze.
 Researchers believe that freezing temperatures may damage the growing end of a branch and stimulate flowering, followed by branching.
 You may notice some Joshua trees grow like straight stalks; these trees have never bloomed—which is why they are branchless!
 In addition to ideal weather, the pollination of flowers requires a visit from the yucca moth.
 The moth collects pollen while laying her eggs inside the flower ovary.
 As seeds develop and mature, the eggs hatch into larvae, which feed on the seeds.
 The tree relies on the moth for pollination and the moth relies on the tree for a few seeds for her young—a happy symbiosis.
 The Joshua tree is also capable of sprouting from roots and branches.
 Being able to reproduce vegetatively allows a much quicker recovery after damaging floods or fires, which may kill the main tree.